Articles of Incorporation and Rules

 (Area)

-Article 4 The area of this union shall be the occupational area of the National University Corporation, The University of Tokyo, and The University of Tokyo Consumers Co-op.
+Article 4 The area of this cooperative shall be the occupational area of the National University Corporation Tokyo University and the Tokyo University Consumer Cooperative.

-Article 5 The office of this Association shall be located within the University of Tokyo, 7-3-1 Hongo, Bunkyo-ku, Tokyo.
+Article 5 This association shall have its office at the University of Tokyo, 7-3-1 Hongo, Bunkyo-ku, Tokyo.

 Chapter 2 Members and Capital Contributions

-Article 6 Anyone who attends school or works within the area of this union may become a member of this union.
+Article 6 Any person who attends school or works within the area covered by this union may become a member of this union.

 2. Any person who resides in the vicinity of the area of this Union or who has worked within the area and who is deemed appropriate to use the services of this Union may become a member of this Union with the approval of this Union

-Article 7 When a person as defined in paragraph 1 of the preceding article wishes to become a member of the association, he/she must submit to the association an application form for membership as prescribed by the association, together with the amount of capital contribution equivalent to the number of shares he/she wishes to subscribe to.
+Article 7 When a person specified in paragraph 1 of the preceding article wishes to become a member, he or she must submit to this cooperative an application for membership prescribed by this cooperative, along with the amount of capital contribution equivalent to the number of shares to be contributed.

 2. This Association shall not refuse an application under the preceding paragraph, unless the Board of Directors resolves that there is a legitimate reason for refusing the application under the preceding paragraph